youngzielee/youngzielee.github.io/_news/announcement_1.md

 related_posts: false
 ---

-At ASSC27 in Tokyo, Japan, giving a talk on *Empirical Construction of the Topology of Broader Qualia*! :sparkles:
+In Tokyo presenting *Empirical Construction of the Topology of Broader Qualia* :sparkles: